reza-mirjahanian/awesome-blockchain/celestia/glossary/a.md

 ## Dispute resolution
 The handling and resolution of disputes, commonly used as a term in relation to optimistic rollups and their fraud proof mechanism.

+## Execution
+A function of modular blockchains where transactions are executed and the new state of the chain is determined.

+## Execution environment
+The virtual environment within a blockchain where transactions are processed, and accounts and smart contracts live.